Constant factor Approximation Algorithms for Uniform Hard Capacitated Facility Location Problems: Natural LP is not too bad: Capacitated Facility Location Problem

-Finally, using the above techniques (deterministic) pipage rounding cannot be used to open the facilities instead of dependent rounding as only $(1-\hat{y}_i)d_j\dist{j}{\sigma(j)}$ is bounded and we need to bound $d_j\dist{j}{\sigma(j)}$.
-An LP similar to $LP_2$ provides us this bound in an appropriate manner.
-That is to say that our techniques for CKM provides similar results for $CkFLP$ with $(2 + \epsilon)$ factor violation in capacity, violating the cardinality by plus $1$.
+Standard LP-Relaxation of the C$k$FLP can be found in Aardal \etal~\cite{capkmGijswijtL2013}.
+When $\facilitycost = 0$, the problem reduces to the $k$-median problem and when $k = \left| \facilityset \right| $ it reduces to the facility location problem.
+Our techniques for CKnM provide similar results for C$k$FLP in a straight forward manner i.e.,~O($1/\epsilon^2$) factor approximation, violating the capacities by a factor of $(2 + \epsilon)$ and cardinality by plus $1$.
 The violation of cardinality can be avoided by opening the facility with larger opening integrally while converting a pseudo integral solution into an integrally open solution.
-Thus we present the first deterministic constant factor approximation for the problem violating the capacities by $(2 + \epsilon)$ factor.
+Thus, we obtain Theorem~\ref{theorem2}.